preda/gpuowl/README.md

 The PRP test is very similar computationally to LL: PRP iterates f(x) = x^2 modulo M(p) starting from 3, for p iterations.
 The cost of PRP is exacly the same as LL.

-In practice PRP is preferred over LL because PRP does have a very strong and useful error-checking technique, which protects very effectivelly against computation errors (which are sometimes common on GPUs).
+In practice PRP is preferred over LL because PRP does have a very strong and useful error-checking technique, which protects effectivelly against computation errors (which are sometimes common on GPUs).

 ## GpuOwl: OpenCL GPU Mersenne primality testing
 GpuOwl implements the PRP and P-1 tests.
 It also implemented, at various points in the past, LL and TF but these are not active now